GuanceCloud/guance-docs/docs/en/usability-monitoring/self-node.md

 ## Introduction

-Guance Cloud platform supports building new dial-up nodes around the world, that is, you can quickly build quality of service monitoring points distributed around the world through "self-built node management".
+Guance platform supports building new dial-up nodes around the world, that is, you can quickly build quality of service monitoring points distributed around the world through "self-built node management".

 ## New node